Register a birth

 - Previously used surname.
 If married more than once, the surname entered would be from the most recent marriage

 - Place of birth.
-The town or parish if born on the Isle of Man, otherwise the country as it was known at the time of her birth
+If born on the Isle of Man this will be used, otherwise the country as it was known at the time of her birth

 - Occupation.
 When a parent is not currently employed outside the home, the most recently held previous occupation should be given.
-'Homemaker' is an acceptable term for a non-married woman or 'Housewife' for a married woman working in the family home.
-'Unemployed' cannot be entered in the Register of Births.
+'Homemaker' is an acceptable term for a non-married woman or 'Housewife' for a married woman working in the family home

 - Usual address